BlackHole-Consulting/blockchain-micropython/README.md

 or

-Copy file modules yo your MicroPython ports
+Copy file modules to your MicroPython ports

 Compile